The menu bar located at the top of the 86Box window provides controls for the emulated machine as a whole, its display, and the 86Box user interface.

 - Update status bar icons: enable the activity lights on status bar icons.
 Unchecking this option may improve emulation performance on low-end host systems.

 - Enable Discord integration: enable Discord Rich Presence.
-Other Discord users will know that you’re running 86Box, as well as the emulated machine’s name, model and CPU.
+86Box shares the emulated machine’s name, model and CPU with other Discord users.

-Discord integration will not be available if the Discord desktop app is not running, or if the included
+lib/x86_64 directory (depending on whether you use the x86 or x64 build, respectively) to the 86Box directory.
+Discord integration will not be available if the Discord desktop app is not running.

 - Documentation: open the very documentation you’re reading.